Compute

 • For the first scenario, divide developers into two groups, one for development and the other for emergencies.
 The development group focuses on development while the other group stands ready to unexpected work (also responsible for easy, loosely coupled development).
 Both groups shall comply with rules of the development team to manage work items.

 • The second scenario is more common.
-The following describes how to deal with work priority and requirement changes systematically.
+The following describes how to set work priority and deal with requirement changes systematically.

 Solutions for the second scenario: